ergoplatform/ergodocs/docs/dev/stack/basics.md

 === "npm"

-    ```
+    ```bash
       npm install @fleet-sdk/core
     ```

 === "yarn"

-    ```
+    ```bash
       yarn install @fleet-sdk/core
     ```

 === "pip"

-    ```
+    ```bash
       pip install ergpy
     ```

 ## Create keys and an address

 Ergo Platform uses public key cryptography to ensure that every transaction is secure: every personal wallet has a keypair consisting of a public key and a secret key.
 The public key is always safe to share — other people need it to verify that you authorized a transaction.
 It's like an email address.
 The secret key, however, is private information that proves you own — and gives you access to — your private wallet.
 It's like a password, and you should never share it with anyone.

 On Ergo, the secret key is usually a 15 words mnemonic seed phrase that is used to derive the internally used binary master key.
 From this master key, an infinite number of private and public keys can be derived with an index.
 So for every mnemonic seed phrase, there are existing multiple key pairs and addresses defined by an index.
 The main address is always at index 0.

 You can create this address from a mnemonic phrase the following way:

 === "Java"

+    ```Java
 		String ergoAddress = Address.createEip3Address(
           index,
           NetworkType.MAINNET,